ahmedlamidi/ChessApp/README.md

-Here's the updated README with the chess bot details:

 ChessApp
 A chess application built with C# using Rider and Avalonia, leveraging the power of the MVVM design pattern through ReactiveUI.
 The app provides a smooth and intuitive user interface to play chess, with features like board display, piece movement, and more.